kick-mind/date-src/src/README.md

   - Extensible
     - Easily add your own calendar by inheriting from a base class and implementing a few abstract methods.
   - Pre-implemented calendars
-    - Gregorian (2 implementations)
+    - Gregorian (It wraps javascript date. [date range support: since January 01, 1970, 00:00:00 UTC]. )
+    - Gregorian2 (Independent of javascript date with wide date range support from 1/1/1 to 12/30/9999)
-    - Islamic
+    - Islamic (Hijri)
     - Persian
     - (More calendars will be added in the future)
-  - Widerange date support
+  - Wide-range date support
   - Accurate
     - See our tests at github (soon)
 - Localization support